fubar2/treeval_gal/gap_finder/README.md

 [GAP_LENGTH](https://github.com/sanger-tol/treeval/blob/dev/modules/local/gap_length.nf) is a local nf module that runs awk.
 If _a = $3-$2_ the math seems to return sqrt(a*a) or abs(a) - awk does not have an abs function, to enforce positive values, on the output from seqtk.:
+This takes the seqtk cutn output bed file and appends the absolute value of the gap length to the end of each bed row Needs a new tool.

 ```
     $/